 Some sites may have restrictions that are not listed in apps and other services.

-- if you want to fly closer to or over a built-up or busy area, you need permission from the Civil Aviation Authority
+If you want to fly at or near an airport, you need permission from the airport.

-From time to time, the Civil Aviation Authority may issue general exemptions and permissions (opens in a new window)
+From time to time, the Civil Aviation Authority may issue general authorisations (opens in new tab).

 Authorisation that comes with membership of a club or association